 - Annuitizing: While guaranteed income for life is attractive, it comes with a price tag by the insurance company.
 If you deposit $500,000 into an annuity and select the single life payout, you receive income payments for as long as you live.
 However, when you pass away, the insurance keeps the principal, even if that occurs in the first year.
 As I outlined last week, you may choose to protect your spouse by choosing a period certain or joint and survivor option, by payments still end at the end of the period or at your deaths.
 This is a critical factor to clearly understand.

 While this list is certainly not exhaustive, understanding these points gives you a significant advantage.

-In the near future, I’m going to give you some examples of situations where an annuity might be useful for you, and some examples where they’re being oversold that you
+Next week, I’m going to give you some examples of situations where an annuity might be useful for you, and some examples where they’re being oversold that you want to avoid.

 Committed To Your Relaxing Retirement,

 P.S.: HELP spread the news!
 If you have a friend, family member, or co-worker who would enjoy receiving my Retirement Coach “Strategy of the Week”, please pass it on.
 Simply provide their name and email address to info@TheRetirementCoach.com.
 Or they can subscribe at our website!